westerandr/govt-site-checker/README.md

 * Scientific Research Organization of Samoa
 * Unit Trust of Samoa
 * Central Bank of Samoa

+## Technology

+* Astro Web Framework
+* React
+* Netlify Functions
+* Tailwind CSS

+## Roadmap

+* Add E2E Tests
+* Add Latency
+* Sort List Items dynamically i.e. shuffle offline sites to the top
+* Show iframe of website on hover

+## Contribution

+We welcome contributions from the community!
+If you'd like to contribute to the Samoa Govt Site Checker, please follow refer to [CONTRIBUTING.md](./CONTRIBUTING.md), but we have these base guidelines:

+* Fork the repository.
+* Create a new branch for your feature or bug fix.
+* Make your changes and test thoroughly.
+* Commit your changes with clear commit messages.
+* Push your branch to your forked repository.
+* Submit a pull request detailing your changes.

+Please ensure that your code adheres to the project's coding standards and conventions.

+## License

+The Samoa Govt Site Checker is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Missing your website?